eslint/eslint/docs/src/extend/custom-rules.md

 ```

 ::: warning
 The core rules shipped in the `eslint` package are not considered part of the public API and are not designed to be extended from.
-Building on top of these rules is fragile and will mostly likely result in your rules breaking completely at some point in the future.
+Building on top of these rules is fragile and will most likely result in your rules breaking completely at some point in the future.
 If you're interested in creating a rule that is similar to a core rule, you should first copy the rule file into your project and proceed from there.
 :::

 ## Rule Structure